mobanisto/pe-rebrander/README.md

-# PE-rebrander
+# PE-Rebrander

-PE-rebrander is a tool for rebranding Portable Executable (PE) files such as `.exe` or `.dll` files.
+PE-Rebrander is a tool for rebranding Portable Executable (PE) files such as `.exe` or `.dll` files.
 This software is based on the native code from OpenJDK's JPackage.
 It has been copied from [openjdk/jdk](https://github.com/openjdk/jdk) at